chiralcentre/DSA4266_Group1/README.md

    - `Nazario.csv`
    - `SpamAssasin.csv`
    - `CEAS_08.csv`

+   **Place this file into the `test/` folder**:
    - `Nigerian_5.csv`

-   Create a `data` folder, and ensure all CSV files are placed in the `data` folder before running the code.
+3. **Run the models**:

-3. Run the code in `Group_1_Models.ipynb` in sequential order to observe the models in action.
-Note that if you are running the code for the first time, the code in the `Import Library and Dataset` section is to be uncommented so that all libraries can be imported.
+   Execute the code in `Group_1_Models.ipynb` in sequential order to observe the model training and results.

 ## Data Sources

 All data files used in this project are sourced from [Zenodo](https://zenodo.org/records/8339691).
-Please refer to the dataset for detailed information about the contents and licensing.
+Please refer to Zenodo for detailed information about the dataset contents and licensing.